Kosovar civil society: Funding

-Civil society’s relationship with the government of Kosovo
+Relationship with the government of Kosovo

 Since 1999, NGOs have had to deal with a two-tiered system of government.
 They were regulated by the PISG and UNMIK.
 This has created problems, as UNMIK has been unresponsive to local level civil society activities compounded by the seeming distrust between civil society and PISG.

 Since 2002, the international community has been reducing the amount of money flowing into Kosovo to ensure that the PISG and NGOs would be forced to work together.
 However, this has not happened to a large extent.
 Only with international pressure does the PISG really consult with NGOs on the formation of new laws and regulations, with the notable exception of the National Action Plan for Gender Equality between politicians and women's civil society organizations.
 This happened over 10 weeks in 2003.

 Normal interactions between the government and NGOs are done through personal contacts.
 There are no institutional mechanisms in place to facilitate or require cooperation between the two entities.

 It has been speculated that the PISG still has views of the civil society as a supportive role from the pre-war era, while also viewing NGOs as competitors for the ever-shrinking international monetary fund.
 The reverse is the traditional Kosovar suspicion of government authorities.
 This cycle has impaired the process of state building, reconstruction, and development.

-Civil society’s coordination in Kosovo
+Coordination in Kosovo

 Majority of the funding for NGOs is project-based and generally has individual donating bodies.
 There is still a good amount of money that comes from UNDP, EULEX, and OSCE.
 UNDP focuses on projects and proposals that will affect the development of Kosovo, from infrastructure to education.
 EULEX focuses on projects and proposals that will increase the effectiveness of rule of law in Kosovo.
 OSCE works with elections and ethnic relations.
 They try and increase government accountability, transparency, and good governance.